umasse/khcoaching/content/success_stories.md

 <article class="story">

-I started coaching with Karin to gain traction on elusive long term goals - things I'd been working on for years, but hadn't made much progress with
+I started coaching with Karin to gain traction on elusive long term goals - things I'd been working on for years, but hadn't made much progress with.

 I had some doubts about what the purpose of coaching would be for me, whether I needed it, or how it might help.
 I decided to go ahead with it anyway based on the first meetings I had with Karin, particularly the one where we talked about getting into classrooms.
 It was enlightening to see through our discussion that what I had perceived as obstacles to getting into classrooms weren't the source of the problem.